Home Windows 7 Windows 8 Freeware Privacy

 repair windows 7 from usb flash drive wihout installation disc 1

-3. Once you have Windows 7 repair disc, you can now create a Windows 7 recovery USB drive.
+3. Once you have your Windows 7 repair disc, you can now create a Windows 7 recovery USB drive.
 Plug your USB flash drive and make sure that you have no data on the USB drive as we are going to format it.

 4. Open Command Prompt with administrator privileges.
 To do this, type CMD in Start menu search field and then hit Ctrl + Shift + Enter.
 Alternatively, go to All programs, Accessories, right-click on Command Prompt and then select Run as administrator.